-Trans-sternal approach—An incision will be made in the skin over your breastbone.
+Trans-sternal approach—An incision will be made in the skin over the breastbone.
 The breastbone will be pulled apart.
-The thymus gland will then be exposed and removed.
-The incision will be closed with stitches or staples.
+The thymus gland will then be removed.
+The incision will be closed with stitches.
+A bandage will be placed over the site.

-Transcervical approach—A small incision is made across the lower part of the neck, just above the breastbone.
+Transcervical approach—A small incision is made across the lower neck, just above the breastbone.
 The thymus gland will be removed.
-The incision will be closed with stitches or staples.
+The incision will be closed with stitches.
+A bandage will be placed over the site.

 Video-assisted thoracic surgery (VATS) or